vseryakov/backendjs/README.md

 * Includes simple log watcher to monitor the log files including system errors.
 * Supports i18n hooks for request/response objects, easily overriden with any real i18n implementation.
 * Integrated very light unit testing facility which can be used to test modules and API requests
-* Support runtime metrics about the timing on database, requests, cache, memory and request rate limit control
+* Supports runtime metrics about the timing on database, requests, cache, memory and request rate limit control
-* Full implementation of SRP6a protocol in the server and client
+* Support for Webauthn/Passkeys
 * Hosted on [github](https://github.com/vseryakov/backendjs), BSD licensed.

 Check out the [Documentation](http://bkjs.io) for more details.